 Although the primary convective mode was quasi-linear, a few supercells formed in southeastern Louisiana and produced tornadoes.
 One of these supercells was tracked for two hours as it produced five tornadoes - three EF0 tornadoes and two EF1 tornadoes.
 The supercell was located at ranges between 45 and 92 km from KLCH when it was tracked.
+Since several estimated circulation diameters were smaller than 1.5 km, a few of the regression equation rules were violated to apply the equations.

-The range correction results are shown in Fig. 6.
+The range correction results are shown in Fig. 9.
 Tornadoes were produced at approximately 17:05, 17:22, 17:47, 18:05, and 18:15 UTC.
 The second and third tornadoes were rated EF1, and the remaining tornadoes were rated EF0.